XBOX One Software / Hard Drive Problems

 Even better, if you've got a CAT6 ethernet cable, plug it into your console at one end, and your internet router at the other.

-Then just leave your console on, for a long time - 2 hours.
+Then just leave your console on, for a long time.
 This can often help the console to correct itself, without having to resort to any other further troubleshooting.

 But if this doesn't resolve the issue, you will need the Offline Software Update OSU1, check the video out below.